Medicaid (Medical) Planning for Your Estate Plan

 Assets can always be added to the trust as needed, and ultimately, the trust itself can be a beneficiary of an already existing trust that manages your main estate, or even a beneficiary of your will.

-Another issue arises when you are married and you have a significant amount of separate property assets, or at least enough which will make your spouse ineligible for Medicaid or Medical benefits.
+Another issue arises when you are married and you have a significant amount of separate property assets, or at least enough which will make your spouse ineligible for Medicaid benefits.
 This will make you to want to consider a creative option in handling your assets.

 You can put instructions in your main trust to send the assets to your last will where there are instructions for your executor to create a testamentary special needs trust.
 This is similar to the springing special needs trust already discuss in which it springs from your main trust, except with a testamentary trust, it springs from your will instead.
-This method keeps those assets separate from the joint trust with your spouse, and places them in a special needs trust to keep them out of your spouse’s estate for eligibility purposes for Medicaid or Medical.
+This method keeps those assets separate from the joint trust with your spouse, and places them in a special needs trust to keep them out of your spouse’s estate for eligibility purposes for Medicaid.

-There are many issues to address when planning for Medicaid and Medical benefits as well as for the special needs of you and your loved ones.
+There are many issues to address when planning for Medicaid benefits as well as for the special needs of you and your loved ones.
 This is why working with a licensed estate planning attorney is critical to making sure you protect yourself and your family.
 We always stand ready to help you achieve those goals.

 Filippi Law Firm, P.C., provides legal services in estate planning, probate, trust administration, trust litigation, and personal bankruptcy in the greater Sacramento area, with a focus in Rocklin, Roseville, Lincoln, and Granite Bay.
 Give us a call at (916) 333-7910 or fill out the contact form to get in touch with our office.
 Consultations are free, and they can be done over the phone, via Zoom, or in person at our office in Rocklin.
 Prepare for your future and work with the best estate planning attorneys today.